Jerrry-10/TTP-Capstone-Frontend/README.md

 # HealthyFriend app Front end.

+This is an web application that allows the user to input information and set health goals for themself.
+Used React,Node.js,express.js,postgresSQL backend work is in another repo.

 This is a project created by Jerry Aviles(Jerrry-10), Ming Chen(sunflower2022), Chukwuebuka Dikeocha(buks-dikeocha), Victoria Jaczynski (victoria0514)\

 https://github.com/Jerrry-10/TTP-Capstone-Frontend (frontend)\